 A diskectomy is performed to relieve the pressure a herniated disk (also called a slipped, ruptured or bulging disk or disk prolapse) places on a spinal nerve.
 A herniated disk occurs when some of the softer material inside the disk pushes out through a crack in the tougher exterior.

 - You have trouble standing or walking because of nerve weakness

-- Conservative treatment, such as medication or physical therapy, fails to improve your symptoms after six weeks
+- Conservative treatment, such as physical therapy or steroid injections, fails to improve your symptoms after six to 12 weeks

 - Pain radiating into your buttocks, legs, arms or chest becomes too much to manage

 Diskectomy is considered a safe procedure.
 But as with any surgery, diskectomy carries a risk of complications.
 Potential complications include: